HomeKit Automation Guide - Taking Automations Beyond the Home App

 Trigger Actions (if A then B)

 The most common, and indeed the basis of the platform IFTTT.
 One input is used to trigger another action.
-The input can be a device control event (a device did something), a sensor event (motion, temperature, light level etc), a schedule event (a fixed time or date), or a geofence event (someone arrives or leaves a given location).
+The input can be a device control event (a device did something), a sensor detects something (motion sensor, temperature, light level etc), a schedule event (a fixed time or date), or a geofence event (someone arrives or leaves a given location) which are useful for location based routines.
 HomeKit supports all of these to some level.

 Conditional Actions (if A and B then C)